-- 12. HMRC could also look to provide the promoter with a more meaningful opportunity to demonstrate that it has a reasonable excuse for failing to comply with the stop notice which again could be provided for in s227A (3).
-Inspiration could be taken from the corporate criminal offence rules which allows an organisation to plead a defence that it has put in place measures, procedures and safeguards to prevent facilitation of tax evasion.
-Perhaps the person could demonstrate that they are taking measures to wind down the promotion activity that is the subject of the notice, for example. - 13.
-We also believe that if a criminal offence is introduced for non-compliance with a stop notice, such notices should be issued through a decision taken at a higher level of seniority within HMRC than it is at present.
+13. We also believe that if a criminal offence is introduced for non-compliance with a stop notice, such notices should be issued through a decision taken at a higher level of seniority within HMRC than it is at present.
 For example, it could be added to the list of responsibilities of HMRC's Tax Dispute Resolution Board (or the Tax Assurance Commissioners).
-This would require amendments to s236A FA 2014.
+This would require amendments to s236A, Finance Act 2014 (FA 2014).

-OUR RECOMMENDATIONS
+SUGGESTED AMENDMENTS

-14. We recommend that the proposed s227B is amended by inserting an additional subsection which reads as follows:

-"The offence under section 277A (1) of FA 2014 (as inserted by subsection (1)) does not apply unless the stop notice it relates to has not been appealed by the deadline for doing so or, if it has been so appealed, it has been upheld by a court of tribunal."

-15. Alternatively, s227A (3) could be amended to include an additional subsection which reads as follows:

-"A person has a reasonable excuse for this purpose if they appeal the stop notice concerned and the appeal is upheld by a court of tribunal".

-16. We also recommend a further addition to s277A (3) as follows:

-"A person also has a reasonable excuse for this purpose if the recipient of the stop notice (R) demonstrates that it has taken reasonable steps to advise employees of and persons associated with R to comply with the stop notice."

-17. Finally, we recommend that s236A (1) FA 2014 is amended as follows:

-"HMRC's Tax Dispute Resolution Board may give a person a notice (a "stop notice") if the Board suspects that the recipient promotes, or has promoted, arrangements of a description specified in the notice or proposals for such arrangements."
+- 14. We recommend that clause 33 is amended by inserting an additional section which reads as follows: "The offence under section 277A(1) of FA 2014 does not apply unless the stop notice it relates to has not been appealed by the deadline for doing so or, if it has been so appealed, it has been upheld by a court of tribunal." - 15.
+Alternatively, s277A(3) could be amended to include an additional subsection which reads as follows: "A person has a reasonable excuse for this purpose if they appeal the stop notice concerned and the appeal is upheld by a court of tribunal". - 16.
+We also recommend a further addition to s277A(3) as follows: "A person also has a reasonable excuse for this purpose if the recipient of the stop notice (R) demonstrates that it has taken reasonable steps to advise employees of and persons associated with R to comply with the stop notice." - 17.
+Finally, we recommend that s236A(1), FA 2014 is amended as follows: "HMRC's Tax Dispute Resolution Board may give a person a notice (a "stop notice") if the Board suspects that the recipient promotes, or has promoted, arrangements of a description specified in the notice or proposals for such arrangements."

-EXPEDITING THE DISQUALIFICATION OF DIRECTORS OF COMPANIES INVOLVED IN TAX AVOIDANCE
+CLAUSE 32 & SCHEDULE 13 - DISQUALIFICATION OF DIRECTORS ETC PROMOTING TAX AVOIDANCE SCHEMES